tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Neiman also says you may need to take the code examples in Java and produce equivalent samples in another language, such as C++, all on your own.
 In Neiman's view, API technical writers need more technical depth to excel than Wood and Rhea suggest.

-James Neiman and [Andrew Davis](http://www.synergistech.com/) (a recruiter for API tech writers in the Bay area) recently gave a presentation titled [Finding the right API Technical Writer](https://www.youtube.com/embed/lmNHBg20ql0) at an API conference in London last October.
-See [this video recording on YouTube](https://www.youtube.com/embed/lmNHBg20ql0?start=22m33s&end=24m17s) (around the 23-minute mark) for the highlights.
+James Neiman and [Andrew Davis](http://www.synergistech.com/) (a recruiter for API tech writers in the Bay area) recently gave a presentation titled [Finding the right API Technical Writer](https://www.youtube.com/embed/lmNHBg20ql0) at an API conference in London last October (scrub to around the 23-minute mark) for the highlights).

+{% if site.format == "web" %}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lmNHBg20ql0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+{% endif %}

 Clearly, Neiman argues for a higher level of coding proficiency than Wood or Rhea.
-The level of coding knowledge required no doubt depends on the position, environment, and expectations.
+The level of coding knowledge required no doubt depends on the position, environment, and expectations at your company.
 If you're in a situation where the code is over your head, developers may send you chunks of code to add to the documentation.

 Without the technical acumen to fully understand, test, and integrate the code in meaningful ways, you will be at the mercy of engineers and their terse explanations or cryptic inline comments.
 Your role will be reduced more to scribe than writer.

 {% include random_ad.html %}

 Neiman says in one company, he tested out the code from engineers and found that much of the code relied on programs, utilities, or other configurations already set up on the developers' computers.
 As such, the engineers were blind to the initial setup requirements that users would need to properly run the code.
 Neiman says this is one danger of simply copying and pasting the code from engineers into documentation.
 While it may work on the developer's machine, it will often fail for users.

 The more technical you are, the more powerful of a role you can play in shaping the information.
 Neiman is a former engineer and says that during his career, he has probably worked with 20-25 different programming languages.
 Being able to learn a new language quickly and get up to speed is a key characteristic of his tech comm consulting success, he says.